 - While it roasts, make the garnish.

-- In a small skillet heat the remaining ghee, add in the remaining plum slices and drizzle in maple syrup.
+- In a small skillet heat the remaining ghee, add in the remaining plum slices.
 Gently mix.
 Let it simmer and toast until plums are browned and tender.
 Remove from heat.

 - When you go to plate, the ghee and plums will have made the lovely red spotted ghee sauce.
 Drizzle that on the dish, then add a few pieces of caramelized plum.
 Slice or halve your stuffed breast and center it.
 Sprinkle a little move chives and viola!